Some common needs include but are not limited to:

+These limitations can cause a host of problems for students as well as teachers.
 This article will briefly review my webinar with SimpleK12.com on managing challenging families.

 Sadly, many of the topics discussed are real for many of my clients in today’s society.
 Topics discussed in the past include adolescent suicide, childhood suicide, trauma and suicide, and managing suicidal youths.
 This time around I decided to discuss the challenges of working with difficult families.

-As a therapist I have worked with many difficult families.
+As a therapist, I have worked with many difficult families.
 I remember my very first client being a family who had 5 kids on the autism spectrum.
 The oldest was very calculating and manipulative.
 His mother was over-protective and overly concerned about what “others think about us.”
 The challenges I encountered with this family seriously impaired the therapeutic relationship.
 Not only was there confusion and frustration due to mother’s inability to keep things organized and correct, but there was a lot of transference from the mother to me.
 Sadly, she had negative relationships with almost ALL of the therapist’s who had worked with her son.

 What should I watch out for?